-Research and development expense increased by \$63.6 million from \$81.1 million for the year ended December 31, 2016 to \$144.7 million for the year ended December 31, 2017.
+Research and development expense increased by \$98.9 million from \$144.7 million for the year ended December 31, 2017 to \$243.6 million for the year ended December 31, 2018.
 The increase in research and development expense was primarily related to the following:

-- approximately \$24.7 million in increased expenses associated with clinical and commercial manufacturing activities; - · approximately \$20.3 million in increased expenses for external clinical activities as we advanced our lead drug candidates, avapritinib, BLU-554 and BLU-667, further through Phase 1 clinical trials;

-- approximately \$15.0 million in increased personnel expense primarily due to a 35% increase in headcount and an increase of \$3.6 million in stock-based compensation expense, which were driven by growth in the clinical and manufacturing organizations; and - approximately \$0.9 million in increased expenses associated with continuing to build our discovery platform and advance our discovery pipeline.
+- approximately \$35.3 million in increased expenses for external clinical activities related to avapritinib and BLU-667; - approximately \$27.5 million in increased personnel expense, primarily due to an increase in headcount, which was driven by growth in the clinical and manufacturing organizations as we advance our lead drug candidates, and an increase of \$10.7 million in stock-based compensation expense; - approximately \$27.3 million in increased expenses associated with clinical and commercial manufacturing activities; - approximately \$5.6 million in increased expenses associated with continuing to build our discovery platform and advance our discovery pipeline; and - approximately \$2.8 million in increased toxicology studies, including IND-enabling pre-clinical studies related to BLU-782.